-I teach a weekly outdoor class that is simultaneously live streamed on Tuesdays at 8:30 am at Pilgrimage Yoga.
+I teach a weekly indoor class that is simultaneously live streamed on Tuesdays at 8:30 AM at Pilgrimage Yoga.

 When we care for each other by listening, sharing, comforting, advising, or befriending, we can teach each other to parent, provide support and grow in the process.
 Join us on Tuesdays outside or online and become part of our village.

-- Learn more about Outdoor Yoga & Safety Guidelines
+- Learn more about our Studio Safety Guidelines

 - Location & Parking information